 3. Semicolon (MLAH 2.26)

-- Use a semicolon in a sentence that has two or more independent clauses not joined by a coordinating conjunction. - Use a semicolon between phrases or clauses in a series or list.
+- Use a semicolon between the independent clauses of a compound sentence if commas are used in one or both of the clauses. - Use a semicolon between phrases or clauses in a series or list.

 4. Colon (MLAH 2.27)